Travel.State.Gov > International Travel > Country Information > Taiwan International Travel Information

 Also see our Customs Information page.

-Potential for Typhoons and Earthquakes: During the typhoon season (April through October), Taiwan’s Central Weather Bureau issues typhoon warnings an average of six times a year (of which, three to four normally make landfall) and heavy rainstorm alerts more frequently.
-Taiwan has also had severe earthquakes, which caused 2000 deaths in 1999 and 117 deaths with widespread damage in 2016.
+Potential for Typhoons and Earthquakes: During the typhoon season (April through October), Taiwan’s Central Weather Bureau issues typhoon warnings an average of five times a year (of which, three to four normally make landfall) and heavy rainstorm alerts more frequently.
+Taiwan also has severe earthquakes.
+The most recent severe earthquakes included one that caused 2,000 deaths in 1999 and another that caused 117 deaths with widespread damage in 2016.

 Crime: There is minimal street crime in Taiwan, and violent crime is rare.
 Take normal safety precautions, such as avoiding travel after dark or in deserted/unfamiliar areas.